binkley/kotlin-rational/README.md

 `FloatingContinuedFraction`, respectively.

 Adding support for `Short` and `Byte` is straight-forward, but I did not consider it worthwhile without more outside input.
-As discussed, support for `Character` does not make sense (and it is unfortunate Java's `java.lang.Number`, which `kotlin.Number` models, includes this conversion.)
+As discussed, support for `Character` does not make sense (and it is unfortunate Java's `java.lang.Number`&mdash;which `kotlin.Number` models&mdash;includes this conversion.)

 Note that `toBigDecimal(limitPlaces, roundingMode)` defaults to `FLOOR` rounding when truncating decimal places.